Wag-Media/wagmedia-com-bot/test.md

 - regular users🤷‍♂️ can only add regular emojis (no WM, no flags)
 - regular users🤷‍♂️ (allowed) reactions are stored to the db
-- superusers🦹 can add all emojis to complete posts (see below)
+- superusers🦹 can add all emojis to completed posts (see below)
 - superusers🦹' emojis to incomplete posts will be removed
 - superusers🦹 that add emojis to incomplete posts will be informed that the post is incomplete
+- 1️⃣ superusers🦹 cannot add payment emojis from two different sets or units
 - superuser🦹 adds any payment emoji to a post will publish a post if the post is complete. a post is **not complete** if